Gpriznar/FishingApp/README.md

 # Fishing Journal

-This application is a React/Redux project designed to assist fisherman track their catches using geolocation data.
+This application is a React/Redux project designed to help fisherman track their catches using geolocation data.
 It also calls a Weather API to give a three day forecast so you can better plan your fishing trip!

 <a href="https://fishing-journal.herokuapp.com/">Live Link</a>